 Maya is a comprehensive piece of simulation and animation software.
 It sets itself apart from other 3D software in areas of animation, lighting and VFX.
 Despite the extensive nature of the software there is always room for improvement and that is where bespoke plugins come to the fore.
-Maya has a strong community of developers that have set about making our workflows easier by putting easy to use tools in our hands.
-In this article we’re going to take a quick look at the 5 best render engines for Maya.
+Maya has a strong community of developers that have set about making our workflows easier by putting easy-to-use tools in our hands.
+In this article, we’re going to take a quick look at the 5 best Maya Plugins for rendering.

 RenderMan is a proprietary photorealistic 3D renderer produced by Pixar Animation Studios.
 Pixar uses RenderMan to render their in-house 3D animated movie productions and it is also available as a commercial product licensed to third parties, and for those who don’t want to use it for commercial purposes, it is completely free.
 RenderMan gives artists access to Pixar’s toolbox for lighting and looks development, real tools that have already created amazingly sophisticated and complex imagery for feature films.
 Renderman standard was first presented at 1993 SIGGRAPH, developed with input from 19 companies, It has been used to create digital visual effects for Hollywood blockbuster movies such as Beauty and the Beast, Aladdin, The Lion King, Terminator 2: Judgment Day, Toy Story, Jurassic Park, Avatar, Titanic, the Star Wars prequels, and The Lord of the Rings.
 RenderMan has received two Academy Scientific and Technical Awards.